 CMA Fest 2013 Highlights

-Taylor Swift featuring special guest Tim McGraw, Luke Bryan, Zac Brown feating special guest Kid Rock, Randy Travis, Kip Moore, Hunter Hayes featuring special guest Jason Mraz, Lady Antebellum, Blake Shelton, Little Big Town featuring special guest Sheryl Crow, Florida Georgia Line, Jason Aldean featuring Lenny Kravitz, Kelly Clarkson, Lee Greenwood, Dierks Bentley, Keith Urban, Brad Paisley featuring special guest Charlie Daniels, The Band Perry, and Jake Owen.
+Taylor Swift featuring special guest Tim McGraw, Luke Bryan, Zac Brown feating special guest Kid Rock, Randy Travis, Kip Moore, Hunter Hayes with special guest Jason Mraz, Lady Antebellum, Blake Shelton, Little Big Town featuring special guest Sheryl Crow, Florida Georgia Line, Jason Aldean featuring Lenny Kravitz, Kelly Clarkson, Lee Greenwood, Dierks Bentley, Keith Urban, Brad Paisley with special guest Charlie Daniels, The Band Perry, and Jake Owen.